 PWRC has established 2 annual community meetings to share updates on their work and the science of sea level rise.
 Each autumn around the time of Sandy, an evening meeting is held at Village Hall, and each spring a weekend daytime event is held at the Goswick Pavilion.
 Attendees learn of new developments in SLR modelling, the progress that the community has made on addressing flood risks and are informed about steps residents can take to be better prepared for emergencies.
-The October 2019 event is scheduled for 7PM 10/29, at Village Hall.

 Decisions about whether to adapt, armor or retreat from their flood-prone property can be very difficult for landowners to consider.
 Working with partners from CBI, Scenic Hudson, and DEC, PWRC has developed an innovative outreach program called the Neighborhood Liaisons project.
 By training a few dedicated individuals in each neighborhood with a shared flood risk profile to facilitate challenging conversations with their neighbors about coping with and overcoming flooding, we hope to create an ongoing dialog in each neighborhood about short and long term mitigations.

 Village of Piermont Flood Guide and Topo Map:

 The PWRC created a 3D topographical map of the village, including structures and ABFE information that is on display at Village Hall, and a flood guide detailing evacuation routes and safe parking areas.